 An esteemed educator for more than 25 years, Allan has taught painting, drawing, art history

 and writing at Purchase College, New York Botanical Garden, Wave Hill, Cornish College of the Arts, Gage Academy of Art, Allegheny College, Heritage Institute at Antioch University, Seattle Art Museum, and Frye Art Museum.
 From 1998 to 2003 Allan was an artist-in-education with the Washington State Arts Commission.
-Allan currently holds the position of Head of Education at the Bard Graduate Center for Studies in the Decorative Arts, Design History, and Material Culture in New York City.
+From 2006–2014 Allan was Head of Education at the Bard Graduate Center for Studies in the Decorative Arts, Design History, and Material Culture in New York City where she curated the exhibition-related programs for the BGC Gallery.

 In 2011, Rebecca Allan completed Horizon Lines, a series of paintings based upon six watershed environments that were incorporated within the performance of a newly commissioned work by composer Laura Kaminsky for the 2011 Seattle Chamber Society Summer Festival.
 In 2012, she lectured in Russia as a guest artist at the St. Petersburg Academy of Art and Design.
 In 2010, she participated in a performance/conversation, "Jazz Improvization and the Visual Impulse," at the Philoctetes Center for the Study of Imagination.